lorinbeer/lorinbeer.github.io/_posts/2013-03-22-introduction.md

 <p>
   <a href="http://www.adobe.com/" target="_blank">and developer for Adobe Systems.</a>
 </p>
-#Where are you?
+##I live in...

-I live in San Francisco, with my beautiful wife and two precocious children.
+I work in San Francisco, and live with my beautiful wife and two precocious children in East Bay..

-#What is this for?
+##This is...

-For the past couple years I've been exploring performance of webtech on mobile devices, and embedding efficient dynamic language interpreters in native runtimes.
-This is the place where I plan to share the knowledge I've gained, as well as talk about the tech that interests me, ie grandstanding and shameless self promotion.
+a place to publish what I learn while hacking on mobile devices.